-Rail bias: The demonstrated preference of people to make urban transit trips on trains they would not make on equally fast buses.
-Researchers have documented this preference, and link it to passengers' perceptions of rail's speed and reliability, as well as a confidence factor related to the ease of understanding routes.
+Rail bias - The demonstrated preference of people to make urban transit trips on trains they would not make on equally fast buses.
+Researchers have documented this preference, and link it to passengers' perceptions of rail's speed and reliability, as well as a confidence factor related to the ease of understanding inherent in routes.
 Passengers know trains can take them only where the tracks are laid and that if they make a mistake and go in the wrong direction backtracking is easy.
 Sound Transit's modeling does not take rail bias into account, assuming that buses and trains with the same service characteristics would have the same ridership.

-Land use changes resulting from transit investments:

-Sound Transit's modeling also does not assume that land use will change because of improvements in high capacity transit.
+Land use changes resulting from transit investments - Sound Transit's modeling also does not assume that land use will change because of improvements in high capacity transit.
 However, rail investments across the nation and world have catalyzed positive land use transformations.
 These result from their ability to bring large numbers of people into dense urban centers without taking up the space required for freeways, streets and parking lots, and because developers have confidence in rail's permanence and are willing to build projects around rail stations.

-As two local examples, Weyerhaeuser stated its 2016 relocation to a new headquarters under construction in Seattle's Pioneer Square was based in significant part on access to light rail and other transit, and REI's anticipated move of its corporate headquarters to the Spring District in Bellevue is based in large measure on East Link service coming to that area.
+As two local examples, Weyerhaeuser stated their 2016 relocation to a new headquarters under construction in Seattle's Pioneer Square was based in significant part on access to light rail and other transit, and REI's anticipated move of their corporate headquarters to the Spring District in Bellevue is based in large measure on East Link service coming to that area.

-Sound Transit's planning assumptions align closely with Puget Sound Regional Council (PSRC) plans.
-It is important to mention that the following assumptions require political consensus on difficult policy choices:
+While Sound Transit's projections align closely with PSRC regional plans, it is important to mention that the following PSRC assumptions require political consensus on difficult policy choices:

-- Calculations assume transportation agencies will initiate

-a new per-mile driving fee on all miles driven across the region.
+- Calculations assume WSDOT and other transportation agencies will initiate a new per-mile driving fee on all miles driven across the region.
 Fees would apply to all trips.
-This assumption achieves policy consistency with PSRC as one of the funding alternatives being considered by the Transportation Futures Task Force in preparation for the update to the Transportation 2040 plan. - In the future bus travel times on HOV lanes are assumed not to deteriorate.
-To assure no future reduction in bus travel times, future policymakers would need to impose steps, including new, more stringent HOV limitations to three- or four-passenger vehicles or converting the HOV lanes to bus-only lanes.
+This assumption achieves policy consistency with PSRC as one of the funding alternatives being considered by the Transportation Futures Task Force in preparation for the update to the Transportation 2040 Plan. - In the future bus travel times on HOV lanes are assumed not to deteriorate.
+In order to assume no future reduction in bus travel times, the model assumes future policymakers will obtain the political consensus to impose new, more stringent HOV limitations to three- or four-passenger vehicles or converting the HOV lanes to bus-only lanes.

-The 2040 transit ridership forecast (which includes ST3) includes the effects of population and employment growth, and the transportation and transit projects included in the PSRC's Metropolitan Transportation Plan.
+The 2040 transit ridership forecast (which includes Sound Transit 3) includes the effects of population and employment growth, and the transportation and transit projects included in the Puget Sound Regional Council's Metropolitan Transportation Plan.